-We further show that the accuracy-contingent g-TFT strategy $(r(a; p), r(b; p)){p \in (\underline{p}, \mathbf{l})}$ is the only plausible accuracy-contingent g-TFT equilibrium in the derived behavioral model $(\varepsilon(p), c(a, p), c(b; p)){p \in (p, \mathbf{l})}$ .
-In fact, whenever $p < \hat{p}$ , then there exists no other
+We further show that the accuracy-contingent g-TFT strategy $(r(a; p), r(b; p)){p \in (\underline{p}, 1)}$ is the only plausible accuracy-contingent g-TFT equilibrium in the derived behavioral

-&lt;sup>28 The model here and that in Duffy and Muñoz-García (2012) share the common spirit that the social preferences play an important role in people making collusion in repeated games.
+29 The model here and that in Duffy and Muñoz-García (2012) share the common characteristic that social preferences play an important role in people undertaking collusion in repeated games.
 However, the implications of the social preferences are different.
-Duffy and Muñoz-García demonstrated that, motivated with fairness, social preference facilitates people to achieve collusion even if the time discount factor is insufficient.
-In contrast, our behavioral theory shows that it crucially depends on the monitoring technology whether the social preference helps collusion or not due to the trade-off between the kindness and accuracy; motivated with reciprocity, the social preference facilitate people to collude even under poorer monitoring accuracies, where a larger discount factor is required.
-However, it inhibits people to collude under better monitoring accuracies.
+Duffy and Muñoz-García (2012) demonstrated that, motivated by fairness, social preference facilitates the achievement of collusion even if the time discount factor is insufficient.
+By contrast, our behavioral theory shows that the monitoring technology is a crucial determinant of whether social preference helps collusion or not due to the trade-off between kindness and accuracy.
+Motivated by reciprocity, social preference facilitates collusion even under poorer monitoring accuracies, in which a larger discount factor is required.
+However, social preference inhibits people from collude under better monitoring accuracies.